Greginkansas/-openhab-openhab1wiki/CalDAV.md

 Binding file: org.openhab.binding.caldav-command-version.jar

 Used to execute commands through an event, triggered at the start or the end of an event.
 The event summary is free selectable.
-The event description must fullfill special syntax.
+The event description must fulfill special syntax.
 Syntax is `<BEGIN|END>:<Item-Name>:<Command>`.
-Each item trigger must be a single line without linebreaks.
+Each item trigger must be a single line without line breaks.
 Every line which starts with "BEGIN" will be executed at the begin of the event.
 Each line with an "END" will be executed at the end of the event.
 You can define multiple lines, which must not be ordered.
 For example:
 <pre>BEGIN:Heater_Livingroom:22
 BEGIN:Heater_Corridor:22
 END:Heater_Livingroom:16